rahulkhare2088-ets/EireneTechSociety/Usecase&Audience.md

     **Action**: Since our message specifically identifies DISTRESSED_FOOD, a specialized agent can cross-reference the Reference_ID with real-time expiration data.

-    Value: If the agent detects that the food has less than 48 hours of shelf life, it can automatically re-prioritize this order in the warehouse picking queue or upgrade the shipping speed to ensure it doesn't become waste.
+    **Value**: If the agent detects that the food has less than 48 hours of shelf life, it can automatically re-prioritize this order in the warehouse picking queue or upgrade the shipping speed to ensure it doesn't become waste.

 *   **Dynamic Routing & Rerouting Agent:**